Count Zero: Characters

 Although Marly welcomes the opportunity to get out of her current situation, she does not fully trust the mysterious and secretive Virek.
 This mistrust only deepens when it becomes clear that she is being followed and monitored by Virek's agents, in particular Virek's right-hand man, Paco.
 Marly tries to stay a step ahead of Virek and Paco while discovering the identity of the boxes' creator.

-Reception
+Impact and reception

+In this and his earlier Neuromancer work, Gibson—while not creating, naming, or (per Jack Womack) much wishing to be associated with the term—nevertheless became associated with the cyberpunk moniker subgenre of science fiction; more importantly, he is considered to have first envisioned and described the concept of "cyberspace".

 Dave Langford reviewed Count Zero for White Dwarf #76, and stated that "This may not have the impact of Neuromancer's first window on Gibson's future, but it's a far better novel."

-Count Zero was nominated for the Locus and British Science Fiction Awards in 1986, as well as the Hugo and Nebula awards in 1987.
+Count Zero was nominated for the Nebula and British Science Fiction Awards in 1986, as well as the Hugo and Locus awards in 1987.